Try Dives: Your First Step

 Isn’t the sea around the UK cold, dark and empty of life?

-- It may surprise you to know that the waters around the UK are some of the most productive in the world!
+It may surprise you to know that the waters around the UK are some of the most productive in the world!
 It is the cooler temperatures that allow a huge variety of life to flourish.
-When diving around the UK many divers prefer to wear a drysuit – which is a waterproof suit (sealed at the wrists and neck and with built-in boots), under which you can wear layers of warm clothing.
+When diving around the UK many divers prefer to wear a drysuit - which is a waterproof suit (sealed at the wrists and neck and with built-in boots), under which you can wear layers of warm clothing.
 However, it is also possible to dive in the summer in a 5 or 7mm thick wetsuit (and some hardier souls wear these all year round!).
-As to being dark: well that depends on the weather… and, at some times of year (usually in the late spring to early summer) plankton blooms can make the water rather murky – BUT AGPSAC members were lucky enough to meet two basking sharks, (the world’s second biggest fish) in Cornwall during a plankton bloom, as this is what these majestic animals eat – so, it’s “swings and roundabouts” really.

 What about sharks?

-- Okay, you got me there.
+Okay, you got me there, we are about as far from the sea as you can get in England!
 However, that does mean that we are not tied to going to the same place time after time and in fact, we dive all over the place, mostly on the south to southwest coasts but also in Wales, the northeast and Scotland, as well as occasional trips abroad.
 We also regularly visit inland sites (usually flooded quarries or gravel pits) for training and early season warm up diving.
-When heading off on trips we always try to car-share to make sure that no-one travels alone (unless they choose to) and to share the costs of fuel.
-For long distance trips, eg to Orkney, we may hire a van to carry equipment.